dlbosma-hue/dlbosma-hue/README.md

-Now I'm going deeper on the technical side: hands-on Python, ML, and AI tooling — because I believe the best product decisions come from people who can build too.
+Now I'm going deeper on the technical side: hands-on Python, ML, and AI tooling; because I believe the best product decisions come from people who can build as well.